zGrga/numpy_quazi_torch/README.md

 + `get_weights()` - returns layers weights
 + `load_weights(list_of_weights)` - loads weights

-In order to create new architecture you can just define mentioned layers in a order in which the input will be passed through.
-The class that passes input through intialized layers is called `numpy_quazi_torch.models.Model`. `Model` also backpropagate gradients through layers and store/loads weights.
+In order to create a new architecture you can just define the mentioned layers in a order in which the input will be passed through.
+The class that passes input through initialized layers is called `numpy_quazi_torch.models.Model`. `Model` also backpropagates gradients through layers and store/loads weights.

 There are three examples of architectures:

-+ `numpy_quazi_torch.custom_models.MNIST_model_2` - that uses only linear and flattening layers in order to classify images from MNIST dataset
++ `numpy_quazi_torch.custom_models.MNIST_model_2` - which uses only linear and flattening layers in order to classify images from MNIST dataset
 + `numpy_quazi_torch.custom_models.MNIST_model_3` - that uses not only linear layers, but also CNN and MaxPool layers
 + `numpy_quazi_torch.custom_models.XOR` - architecture used for predicting XOR result on two input variables